plow-technologies/quickcheck-arbitrary-template/README.md

 It does not create the instance directly for you.

-Currently it supports creating sum types only.
-Also, each constructor may have at most 7 arguments.
+It supports creating sum types and record types each constructor may have at most 7 arguments.

 ## Installation